-STEP 2 - CHECKING MANUAL OPERATION AND FAN ROTATION

-IMPORTANT: Before proceeding, check that all fans are free turning and that nothing has become lodged or jammed in the blades during vessel construction.
+(Cycle power to the controller after adjusting these values) STEP 2 - CHECKING MANUAL OPERATION AND FAN ROTATION IMPORTANT: Before proceeding, check that all fans are free turning and that nothing has become lodged or jammed in the blades during vessel construction.
 Be sure any fire/smoke dampers are open and clear.
 Ensure that proper safety guards are in place at all times and that necessary safety precautions are taken if personnel are working within the engine room or on the ventilation equipment and fans!

 - Go back to the Main screen by touching the Back button.
-From the Main Screen touch the Manual button to put the system into Manual Mode. - Open a hatch or door to the exterior to allow air to escape from the space. - Using the Down Arrow, set the exhaust fan(s) to 0%. - Check fan flow direction for both intake and exhaust fans.
+From the Main Screen touch the Manual button to put the system into Manual Mode. - Open a hatch or door to the exterior to allow air to escape from the space. - Tap both "Stop" buttons and use the down buttons to adjust speeds to 20%. - Check fan flow direction for both intake and exhaust fans.
 Raise the intake fan(s) speed to 100% in the Forward direction.
 Check to make sure the air is coming into (pressurizing) the space, and there is no excessive vibration or noise from the fan(s).
 The intake VSD display(s) will read 50.00 or 60.00 Hz depending on the fan(s) installed.
 Slow the intake fan speed to 50% on the display by repeatedly pressing the Down arrow and the intake VSDs should read half of the maximum value previously observed.
 If a fan is found to be operating in the wrong direction it is important to determine whether the fan is physically installed backwards, or simply rotating in the wrong direction.
 If the fan is installed backwards, changing the rotation will not correct the problem, as an axial flow fan is only capable of about 65% of its rated airflow when running in reverse.
 If this happens the fan will not be able to keep up with exhaust and combustion demands and a lowpressure situation will occur with the engines at high RPM.
 If the fan is physically installed correctly but rotating backwards, the direction can be changed by switching any two of the wires going from the VSD output to the fan motor. - Turn off the Intake fan with the Down arrow and do the same check for the exhaust fan(s).
 In Forward the exhaust fan should be exhausting (extracting) air from the space.